(Re)-creating Hugo’s Chope

 [T]o read a great book for the first time in one’s maturity is an extraordinary pleasure, different from (though one cannot say greater or lesser than) the pleasure of having read it in one’s youth.
 Youth brings to reading, as to any other experience, a particular flavor and a particular sense of importance, whereas in maturity one appreciates (or ought to appreciate) many more details and levels and meanings.

-Jorge Luis Borges, another of my favorite writers, had similar ideas, which he summed up rather pithily thus:
+Jorge Luis Borges, another of my favorite writers, had similar ideas, which he summed up rather pithily thus:²

 [R]ereading, not reading, is what counts.

-When Borges said this he meant that in reading a well-known book such as, say The Count of Monte Cristo, even if it is the first time you have done so, you already know about it.
+When Borges wrote this, he meant that in reading a well-known book such as, say, The Count of Monte Cristo, even if it is the first time you have done so, you already know about it.
 The story is so famous, so much referenced by other books, directly or indirectly, that in effect, you are actually rereading it.
 But he also meant it more literally, that a great work bears rereading, and he is well known to have repeatedly read the works of Poe, Stevenson, and Kipling, among many others.

 10. Ulysses, James Joyce